-Video: First ever Cree Naming Ceremony in an Alberta hospital took place at the Red Deer Regional Hospital on Wednesday.
+The first ever Cree Naming Ceremony in an Alberta hospital took place at the Red Deer Regional Hospital on Wednesday.

 Elder Wilson Okeymaw, from Maskwacis, performed a Cree Naming Ceremony for Nicole Madsen, a registered nurse at the Red Deer Regional Hospital.
 About two months ago, she asked him to bestow an Indigenous spiritual name on her.